 In July, FSS Sector partners sustained the delivery of life-saving and critical rainy season activities including food distributions and provision of livelihood support, despite the adjustments, including reduction of staff footprints and additional bureaucratic procedures as part of COVID-19 risk mitigation measures.

 In July, slightly over 3.1 million people received food security assistance.
 Of these, 45 per cent received emergency food assistance and the remainder reached with agricultural and livelihoods support.

-The Food Security sector together with WASH, CCCM and Protection sectors continued their joint approach on messaging, hygiene kit delivery, social-distancing and protection-related monitoring and referrals.
+The Food Security Sector together with WASH, Camp Coordination and Camp Management (CCCM) and Protection sectors continued with joint approach on messaging, hygiene kit delivery, physical distancing measures and protection-related monitoring and referral activities.

 Two partners out of four applicants for the Nigeria Humanitarian Fund (NHF) 2020 First Standard Allocation round were selected to provide wet feeding programs to refugee-returnees from Cameroon, Chad and Niger at quarantine and isolation centres in Borno State.
 The geographic locations targeted included Bama, Banki, and Pulka, Gamboru-Ngala and Damasak in Borno State which have been the main reception points for refugee-returnees.
 This was done with the support of the Strategic Review Committee (SRC) of the Food Security Sector.
 The Sector partners started planning for the establishment of a taskforce on inaccessible locations assessments for the October 2020 CH.
 This involved the first planning meeting with other key actors.
 Partners continued with the livestock support programmes reaching 460 registered youths who received cattle in Jere (260) and Mafa (200) LGAs of Borno.